buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {:.mb-0}
 - On the other hand, all such notions (even up to enlightenment itself) are in fact empty, and there is actually nothing to attain.

+{% include content_blurb.html category="essays" slug="amida-buddha_bloom-a" %}
+- In this way, we can understand Pure Land Buddhism at multiple levels: the mythic, the psychological, and the non-dual.

 ##### Robinson Chapter 11: Tibet

 {% include content_blurb.html category="articles" slug="reexamination-of-female-inferiority_goodwin-allison" %}